-The Nolet family still sources all its wheat neutral spirit (WNS) from the same supplier Carolus's grandfather started to buy from.
-Over the preceding decades the two companies have grown together and worked to continually improve the quality of the distillate and working practices.
-The Nolets remain by far its largest customer and the WNS they buy is made specifically for them, using winter wheat sourced from the South of Holland and Northern France.
+The Nolet family still sources all its wheat neutral spirit (WNS) from the same supplier Carolus' grandfather bought from.
+Over the decades, the two companies have grown together and worked to continually improve the quality of the distillate and working practices.
+The Nolets remain by far its largest customer and the WNS they buy is made specifically for them, using winter wheat.

 The Nolets have their own one million litre tank at the WNS distillery, the level of which is never allowed to fall below 500,000 litres.
 Although distilled in a continuous process the Nolets test the WNS on a daily basis and if it passes muster then it will be added to their holding tank.
 Monitors in the tank confirm to the Nolets that the tank has indeed been filled with the anticipated quantity of spirit.